Shelterbelts' Carbon capture potential touted

 U of S researchers helping farmers create sustainable shelterbelts

 Research into the use of shelterbelts as tools farmers can use to mitigate greenhouse gases.
-Through the Agricultural Greenhouse Gases Program now in its second phase (AGGP2), work is being done to create a web page that would help landowners plan their shelterbelts and know how much carbon is being sequestered.
+Through the Agricultural Greenhouse Gases Program that is now in its second phase (AGGP2), work is being done to create a web page that would help landowners plan their shelterbelts and know how much carbon is being sequestered.

 Postdoctoral research fellow Bryan Mood and forest engineer Rafaella Mayrinck.